Spike and slab Bayesian sparse principal component analysis: A real data study

 \section{A real data study}

-This section applies the PX-CAVI and the batch PX-CAVI algorithms to study a lung cancer dataset.
-The dataset, which can be downloaded from the $\mathsf{R}$ package $\mathsf{sparseBC}$, contains expression levels of 5000 genes and 56 subjects.
-These subjects include 20 pulmonary carcinoid subjects (carcinoid), 13 colon cancer metastasis subjects (colon), 17 normal lung subjects (normal), and 6 small cell lung subjects (small cell).
-The goal is to identify important biologically relevant genes correlated with lung cancer and distinguish the four different cancer types.
+This section applies the PX-CAVI and batch PX-CAVI algorithms to analyze a lung cancer dataset.
+The dataset, accessible through the $\mathsf{R}$ package $\mathsf{sparseBC}$, comprises expression levels of 5000 genes and 56 subjects.
+These subjects encompass 20 pulmonary carcinoid subjects (carcinoid), 13 colon cancer metastasis subjects (colon), 17 normal lung subjects (normal), and 6 small cell lung subjects (small cell).
+The primary objective is to identify biologically relevant genes correlated with lung cancer and distinguish the four different cancer types.

-Before running each algorithm, data are centered and scaled.
-We chose the rank $r = 8$, as it captures more than 70\% variability (besides, we are only interested in the first three principal components (PCs) anyway).
-In Table \ref{real-1}, we report the top 10 reference IDs of genes identified from the first and the second PCs.
-Each reference ID corresponds to a specific gene.
-This correspondence can be checked using the NCBI website.
-For example, the reference ID `38691\_s\_at' represents the gene 6440 (see \url{https://www.ncbi.nlm.nih.gov/geoprofiles/62830018}).
+To prepare the data for analysis, we center and scale it before running each algorithm.
+In this study, we set the rank $r = 8$, as it captures over $70\%$ variability.
+Furthermore, we are particularly interested in the first three principal components (PCs).
+Therefore, selecting $r = 8$ serves the purpose well.
+Table \ref{real-1} presents the top 10 reference IDs of genes identified from the first and second PCs.
+Each reference ID corresponds to a specific gene, and this correspondence can be validated using the NCBI website.
+For instance, the reference ID `38691\_s\_at' represents the gene 6440 (see \url{https://www.ncbi.nlm.nih.gov/geoprofiles/62830018}).